mxjp/gluon/docs/reference/core/views/for.md

 When the view itself is disposed, instances are disposed in the latest iteration order.

+## Error Handling
+If an error is thrown by iterating or by rendering an item, the update is stopped as if the previous item was the last one and the error is re-thrown.

 ### Performance
 The current implementation has a best case performance of `O(n)` and a practical worst case performance of `O(n * log(n))` with `n` being the new number of items.
 In practice, this is mostly irrelevant because the majority of time is spend updating the DOM.